noureddein/reading-notes/lvl-401/Class-30.md

     - **How to handle collision**
       - Collision can be handled by changing the initial state of the buckets.
       - So, instead of starting all the buckets as **NULL** we can initialize a LinkedList in each one.
-      - Now, if we generated to equaled hash, the key/value pairs can be stored as a node in a linked list.
+      - Now, if we generated two equaled hash key, the key/value pairs can be stored as a node in a linked list.
-      - So now, the term of bucket would be more clear.
+      - So now, the term  **bucket** would be much cleaner.
       - Since different keys can lead to the same bucket it’s important to store the entire key/value pair in the bucket, not just the value.

-  - ### What hash maps to to store and read?
+  - ### How are hash maps stored and read?
     - **To store** hash maps do this:
       - accept a key
       - calculate the hash of the key